 In what ways should I take care of my tent?

-Make sure to clean the tent before packing it and storing it.
+Make sure to clean the tent before packing and storing it.
 Shake off dirt and debris, and if mud is present, wipe it away with a damp cloth.
-Also, always let it completely dry before putting it in the bag, otherwise, it may become moldy and smell bad the next time you open it.
+Also, always let it completely dry before putting it in the bag.
+Otherwise, it may become moldy and smell bad the next time you open it.

 How can you extend the life of your tent?